gluon-lang/gluon/README.md

 * **Tiny** - By being tiny the langauge is easy to learn and makes the implementation small.

-* **Strict** - Strict langauges are usually easier to reason about, especially considering that is what most people are accustomed with.
+* **Strict** - Strict languages are usually easier to reason about, especially considering that is what most people are accustomed with.
 For cases where lazines is desired an explict type is provied.

 * **Modular** - The library is split into parser, typechecker and virtual machine + compiler.
 Each of these components can be use independently of each other allowing applications to pick and choose exactly what they need.